russellbits/Writing/Fiction/05.Novels/03.brother-dustfish/brother-dustfish-outline.md

 ## 7. In which Able and Gef descend into the Hollow of Tigers.

 Able is to replace Gabriel on the council of the Masters of Mistakes.
 Gabriel left the world to find the real world.
 When he left, the council could not hold the world together.
 Able, like Gabriel, has the ability to introduce purpose into the code.

+Ideas for Later:

++ Rilla and Wacamolo show up with Arthra and stuff at the entrance to the city of Horn.

++ Baron Leocadia sends bounty hunters after the crew.

++ The crew acquires a fighter of some kind.electrol